Neopteroplax: Description

 The front part of the palate (roof of the mouth) has large, elliptical choanae (internal nostrils) separated by narrow, toothless vomer bones.
-Most of the palate was formed by the plate-like pterygoid bones, which were covered with tiny denticles.
-The outer edge of each pterygoid connected to a small, rectangular palatine bone and the longer ectopterygoid, which lies immediately behind it.
-The palatine and ectopterygoid possessed very large fangs, with two on the palatine and six on the ectopterygoid.
+Most of the palate is formed by the plate-like pterygoid bones, which are covered with tiny denticles.
+The outer edge of each pterygoid connects to a small, rectangular palatine bone and a longer ectopterygoid, which lies immediately behind it.
+The palatine and ectopterygoid possess very large fangs, with two on the palatine and six on the ectopterygoid.
 Very little of the braincase is well preserved, with the exception of the blade-like parasphenoid which extends forwards along the midline of the skull and divides most of the pterygoids from each other.

-The lower jaw of Neopteroplax possessed typical embolomere features such as two large meckelian fenestra (holes visible on the inner surface of the jaw), but it also has a few unique and diagnostic traits.
-It was approximately 34.2 cm (13.5 in) long, deep towards the rear and tapering and curving upwards towards the front.
+The lower jaw of Neopteroplax has typical embolomere features such as two large meckelian fenestra (holes visible on the inner surface of the jaw), but it also has a few unique and diagnostic traits.
+It is approximately 34.2 cm (13.5 in) long, deep towards the rear and tapering and curving upwards towards the front.
 However, the rear portion of the jaw is not as deep as in the European embolomeres.
-This is because the surangular bone, which forms the upper portion of the jaw behind the tooth row, was only gently convex along its upper edge, rather than strongly arched with a pronounced crest.
-The outer surface of the jaw has an pronounced lateral line canal which becomes more indistinct towards the jaw joint.
+This is because the surangular bone, which forms the upper portion of the jaw behind the tooth row, is only gently convex along its upper edge, rather than strongly arched with a pronounced crest.
+The outer surface of the jaw has a pronounced lateral line canal which becomes more indistinct towards the jaw joint.
 Like the rest of the skull, tooth preservation on the jaw is too poor to conclude much about its dentition.
-However, it is clear that the first of the coronoids (a series of bones adjacent and inwards of the main tooth row) was toothless, in contrast to Eobaphetes and Eogyrinus, which have denticles on the first coronoid.
+However, it is clear that the first of the coronoids (a series of bones adjacent and inwards of the main tooth row) is toothless, in contrast to Eobaphetes and Eogyrinus, which have denticles on the first coronoid.